AdaCore/spark2014/docs/lrm/source/subprograms.rst

-        value, of the ``global_item`` [examples of attributes that may be used are A'Last, A'First and A'Length; examples of attributes that are dependent on the value of the object and shall not be used are X'Old and X'Update] and
+        value, of the ``global_item`` [examples of attributes that may be used are A'Last, A'First and A'Length; examples of attributes that are dependent on the value of the object and shall not be used are X'Old and X'Loop_Entry] and

       - it does not have relaxed initialization
         (see :ref:`relaxed-initialization`);